scionproto/scion/doc/dev/design/private-ISDs.rst

 - P-ISDs can even be hidden from individual endhosts in ASes that participate in the P-ISD.
-  Either the path server can choose not to give P-ISD segments to the endhost, or the path server itself could be hidden from some endhosts such that the endhost would contact a different path server that serves only non-P-ISD segments.
+  Either the E-API service can choose not to give P-ISD segments to the endhost, or the E-API service itself could be hidden from some endhosts such that the endhost would contact a different E-API service that serves only non-P-ISD segments.
 - Similar to hiding P-ISDs from specific endhosts in ASes of the P-ISD, we can also hide the P-ISDs from child ASes of P-ISD-ASes.